1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 #### MOD: Different Heatbreak

-The following picture shows two heatbreaks next to the stock one from third party manufacturers which I use in my **Neo**.
+The following picture shows two heatbreaks next to the stock one from third party manufacturers which I use in my **Neos**.
 The steel one is about 27mm long, the copper bi-metal one is about 27.5mm long (overall).
-Due to the slightly bigger length than the stock one, the position of the nozzle is a bit further down though, so I had to adjust the position of the printed part cooling fan ducts I'm using.
-So if you want to avoid that, pay attention to the length of the heatbreak when looking out for a different one!

 ![3 heatbreaks](../assets/images/head_neo_3heatbreaks_web.jpg)